bgamari/ghc-debug/call-for-participation.md

 the modtime of the file so in the debugger we can check if the file has been modified in the meantime.
 There is a similar check already implemented in gdb.

+## Starter: Implement a `-DZ` option to zero memory when it is gced

+Tools such as `ghc-debug` work much better if memory is zeroed after it is freed.
+Currently the only way to do this in GHC is to use the `-DS` flag but this also enables some expensive sanity checks.

+It would be good to implement an option `-DZ` which zeros memory appropiately so it can be enabled when using `ghc-debug`.

 ## Intermediate: Clean up the API

 The current API to write debugging programs could be refined.
 In particular, the